-Significant percentage of the loans extended by the Company are against security of assets financed and in certain cases, if required, against additional security.
-Most of the loans are additionally secured by personal guarantees of the borrowers.
+All loans extended by the Company are against security of assets financed and in certain cases, if required, against additional security.
+All loans are additionally secured by personal guarantees of the borrowers.

-The Company limits its credit risk with regard to maintaining call deposits and bank balances with reputed banks.
+The Company limits its credit risk with regard to bank deposits by dealing with reputable banks.